-As previously stated documentation of the client's participation (client's signature) is mandatory and must be entered into the record within the same time frames.
+As previously stated, documentation of the client's participation (client's signature) is mandatory and must be entered into the record within the same time frames.

 Client Plans must be reviewed and renewed on an annual basis.
-For example, the "established service authorization period" is 2/15/18 to 2/14/19, the Annual Client Plan must be finalized and signatures obtained by 2/14/18 so that there is no break in service authorization.
+For example, the "established service authorization period" is 2/15/21 to 2/14/22, the Annual Client Plan must be finalized and signatures obtained by 2/15/21 so that there is no break in service authorization.

-If there is a lapse between expiration and renewal dates, then services occurring during the lapse will not be claimed, will be disallowed.
+If there is a lapse between expiration and renewal dates, then those services covered by the plan ("planned services") occurring during the lapse are subject to disallowance.
 It is important to avoid lapses in renewals of annual Client Plans.
+See also Lockouts and Limitations.